OhioUniversity/WorkEstimator/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.